tookhan1/Python-Correlation-Project/README.md

 ## Here is what my project will demonstrate

-* Have working knowledge of the Python programming language
 * Acquire the prerequisite Python skills to implement specific applications of - Machine Learning, Web Development, etc..
 * Evaluating primitive types in python: type()
 * Declaring variables and variable declaration conventions: =